 Learning any new skill is a journey full of speed bumps and obstacles to be overcome.
-We hope that the principles laid out here will put you in a much better position to succeed and to get the most out of The Odin Project.
+We hope that the principles laid out here will put you in a much better position to succeed and get the most out of The Odin Project.

-Without further ado, let’s jump in to learning web development!
+Without further ado, let’s jump into learning web development!